abrookins/TextSwitcher/README.md

 # TextSwitcher

 This app is essentially a text-based Command+Tab that works how I wish that command worked.
 Right now the keyboard shortcut is Command+Control+Tab.
-Pressing this from any application while TextSwitcher is open displays a window that allows you to filter a list of open windows by partial text-matching their names, and then press Control and the number key displayed next to the name of the window in the list to open it.
+Pressing this from any application while TextSwitcher is open displays a window that allows the user to filter a list of open windows by partial text-matching their names.
+Pressing Control and the number key displayed next to the name of the window in the list brings that window to the foreground.

 ## Architecture